First released by The Larry Clinton Orchestra feat. Bea Wain (US #10 1939).

 From the wiki: “‘Over the Rainbow’ (often referred to as ‘Somewhere Over the Rainbow’) is a classic Academy Award-winning ballad, with music by Harold Arlen (‘Stormy Weather‘, ‘Blues in the Night‘) and lyrics by E.Y.
 Harburg.
 Arlen came up with the melody while sitting in his car in front of the original Schwab’s Drug Store in Hollywood.
 Harburg hated it at first because he thought the tempo was too slow.
 After Arlen consulted with his friend, Ira Gershwin, he sped up the tempo and Harburg came up with the lyrics.
 A lot of effort went into the first line.
 Ideas that didn’t make the cut included ‘I’ll go over the rainbow’ and ‘Someday over the rainbow’.

-“Covers of ‘Over the Rainbow’ continued to be made for years after.
-Two covers charted in the 1960s.
-Eva Cassidy’s 2001 cover charted in the UK while Hawaii’an singer Israel ‘Iz’ Kamakawiwo’ole’s cover charted in the US Top 40 in 2002.”
+“Covers of ‘Over the Rainbow’ continued to be made for decades after.
+Two covers charted in the 1960s – the Demensions’ in 1960, and Patti LaBelle & the Bluebells in 1966.
+In 2001, Eva Cassidy’s recording charted in the UK while, in the US, Hawaii’an singer Israel ‘Iz’ Kamakawiwo’ole’s cover charted in the Top-40 in 2002.”

 The Glenn Miller Orchestra, “Over the Rainbow” (1939):